niknik199/english-for-designers/Case_study_Namoudusi.md

 - A colorful board with 8 emotion zones
 - 3D characters,

-# There are no winners or losers.
-The goal is shared understanding.
+# **There are no winners or losers.
+The goal is shared understanding.**

-The game is designed to be flexible: families can play together, teachers can use it in class, therapists can bring it into their sessions.
+The game is designed to be flexible: families can play together, techers can use it in class, therapists can bring it into their sessions.
 No two games are the same, every round opens up new conversations.

+# The biggest challenge when designing Namouduši was to find the right target group.
+Firstly the concept was meant to be for younger children, but after several consultation with the psychologists, I decided that this particular version of the game would be more suitable for older children.
+There is an opportunity, and I hope, I will take it, to make more versions of the game for other age cathegories.